igmmgi/EegFun.jl/docs/src/api/types.md

 # Data Types

-This section documents the main data structures used in EEGfun.jl.
+This section documents the main data structures used in eegfun.

 ## Core Data Types